-From time to time, companies may assert patent, copyright and other intellectual proprietary rights against our products or products using our technologies or technologies used in our industry.
+From time to time, companies may assert patent, copyright and other intellectual proprietary rights against our products or products using our technologies or other technologies used in our industry.
 These claims may result in our involvement in litigation.
 We may not prevail in such litigation given the complex technical issues and inherent uncertainties in intellectual property litigation.
-If any of our products were found to infringe on another company's protected technology, we could be required to redesign or license such technology and/or pay damages or other compensation to such other company.
-If we were unable to redesign or license protected technology used in our products, we could be prohibited from making and selling such products.
+If any of our products were found to infringe on another company's intellectual property rights, we could be required to redesign our products or license such rights and/or pay damages or other compensation to such other company.
+If we were unable to redesign our products or license such intellectual property rights used in our products, we could be prohibited from making and selling such products.